mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

         ['/usr/local/bin/dodo', 'mk', 'runserver', '--layer=server.reader.yaml']

-  This tells us that we can also invoke this command as ``dodo mk runserver --layer=server.reader.yaml``.
+  This tells us that we are actually invoking the command ``dodo mk runserver --layer=server.reader.yaml``.

 Running the services in tmux